(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Defining Assessing Rationality

+There exist additional intrinsic limitations in accordance to Gödel's Incompleteness Theorems that relate to the Halting Problem; authors like \citet{lucas_1961} and \citet{penrose_1989} have highlighted the consequences of the Gödel’s theorem as a limiting factor for machine rationality.
+Given that as a consequence of Gödel’s theorem there must always be a set of propositions that can neither be proven nor disproven, or a fact about the world that cannot be demonstrated as true, there will always exist problems that cannot be solved by machines.
+Therefore, it can be argued that striving for perfect rationality is a futile goal.
+In fact, the unsolvability of the Halting Problem has previously been used to prove Gödel's Incompleteness Theorem \shortcites{calude_2021,tourlakis_2022}\citep{calude_2021,tourlakis_2022}.

-Nevertheless, much of the debate in the field of Artificial Intelligence centres around achieving perfect rationality.
-However, there are constraints that, in many environments, make this an unrealistic goal.
-Instead of perfect rationality, \citeA{simon_1957,simon_1982} introduced the notion of \textit{bounded rationality} to explain how humans make decisions under uncertainty; he argued that individuals \textit{satisfice} rather than maximise: due to limits of cognitive ability or computation, time constraints, or incomplete knowledge, humans choose the first result that satisfies a chosen ‘aspiration level’ rather than obtaining the optimal solution \shortcite{gigerenzer_2020,schwarz_2022}.
-Further models of bounded rationality have emerged in the literature since \cite{rubinstein_1998,gigerenzer_selten_2002}.
-Surprisingly, the concept of bounded rationality has largely remained separate from the field of AI \cite{simsek_2020,lee_2021}.
+Nevertheless, much of the debate in the field of AI centres around achieving perfect rationality.
+However, as we have seen there are constraints that, in many environments, make this an unrealistic goal.
+Instead of perfect rationality, \citet{simon_1957,simon_1982} introduced the aforementioned notion of \textit{bounded rationality} to explain how humans make decisions under uncertainty; he argued that individuals \textit{satisfice} rather than maximise: due to limits of cognitive ability or computation, time constraints, or incomplete knowledge, humans choose the first result that satisfies a chosen ‘aspiration level’ rather than obtaining the optimal solution \shortcites{gigerenzer_2020,schwarz_2022}\citep{gigerenzer_2020,schwarz_2022}.
+Further models of bounded rationality have emerged in the literature since \citep{rubinstein_1998,gigerenzer_selten_2002}.
+Surprisingly, the concept of bounded rationality has largely remained separate from the field of AI \citep{simsek_2020,lee_2021}.